 1. Usually, there is little to no effort in the getting.

 This is a tremendous set-up for misery in life.
-Rarely, do we get anything of value without the giving of real effort.
+Rarely, do we get anything of value without the giving of real effort?
 And when we raise children with the formula that they ask, and then they get…well, you can see the set-up!

 2. Deep appreciation for all we ‘get’ flows from having ‘skin in the game.’

 You can also see where many children and teens are accustomed to getting stuff, entertainment, and doing what they want WITHOUT having any real ‘skin in the game.’
 They do not then experience much appreciation for all they have.
 If we want more appreciative kids this summer, make sure they have contributed in some way to what they want.
-(At least make this true a good portion of the time!)
+(At least make this truly a good portion of the time!)

 3. Appreciation is the mother of happiness.

 Without it, it’s hard to find real happiness.
 And with sincere, deep appreciation, happiness seems to spring up everywhere.
 So, you can then see how this comes together.
-Without putting forth effort toward their desires, there is often little appreciations.
+Without putting forth effort toward their desires, there is often little appreciation.
 Without appreciation, there is little happiness.